eastbanctech/dob-docs/docs/dp-user-management.md

 2. **Manager** - has access to all Portal pages including Reports and can edit Inspector Settings, but no access to User Management functionality.
 3. **Portal User** - has access to all Portal pages, except Reports and User Management.
 4. **Inspector** - has access to Help page on the Portal and is able to login to the Dispatch app.
-* Selecting Inspector will require additonal details (Inspector Type, Clusters, and Availability).
+* Selecting Inspector will require additional details (Inspector Type, Clusters, and Availability).

 #### Department